ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

   backup, or a **compressed binary file** if it is a snapshot.

 * **Task Ownership**
-  There are no preliminary conditions to creating a full-backup.
+  There are no preliminary conditions for creating a full-backup.
   Any node can perform this task.

 * **To run a full-backup**